-First instalment-Visas in the New Zealand stream etc. Item Component Amount 1 Base application charge \$850 2 Additional applicant charge for an applicant who is at least 18 \$425 3 Additional applicant charge for an applicant who is less than 18 \$210
+First instalment-Visas in the New Zealand stream etc. Item Component Amount 1 Base application charge \$850 2 Additional applicant charge for an applicant who is at least 18 \$425 3 Additional applicant charge for an applicant who is less than 18 \$210 non-Internet application charge.

-Regulation 2.12C explains the components of the first instalment of visa application charge and specifies the amounts of subsequent temporary application charge and non-Internet application charge.
 Not all of the components may apply to a particular application.

+Note: Regulation 2.12C explains the components of the first instalment of visa application charge and specifies the amounts of subsequent temporary application charge and